banister/diff_highlight/README.md

 * Makes its best guess at the language appearing in the diff and uses appropriate highlighter
 * Supports Ruby, Javascript, C, YAML, Rakefiles, CSS, HTML, etc
+* Supports multiple languages in the same diff
 * Supports streaming input

 ## How to use